-The Assembly of First Nations (AFN) will host its 4th National Climate Gathering (theme to be announced) on October 5-8, 2026, in Hamilton, Ontario.
+The Assembly of First Nations (AFN) will host its 4th National Climate Gathering “Strengthening First Nations Climate Leadership: Braiding Relationships, Knowledge Systems, and Inherent Responsibilities”, on October 5-8, 2026, in Hamilton, Ontario.

 The event will take place at the Hamilton Convention Centre, a venue that is located on the traditional territories of the Mississauga and Haudenosaunee nations, and within the lands protected by the ‘Dish with One Spoon” wampum agreement.